reshmabidikar/slate/source/includes/_admin.md

 no content
 ```

+**Request Body**

+An `AdminPayment' object

 **Query Parameters**

 None.

 **Returns**

-A 204 http status without content.
+If successful, returns a status code of 204 and an empty body.

 ## Operational Apis

+### Invalidate a specific cache, or invalidate all caches

-### Invalidates the given Cache if specified, otherwise invalidates all caches
+Invalidates a specified cache.
+Of no cache is specified, it invalidates all Kill Bill caches on the server.

-Ability to invalidate some/all the caches on a given Kill Bill node/server.

 **HTTP Request**